hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## addStandardTheme

-This function adds the theme referenced by the theme name to the [Theme List](#theme-list).
+This function adds the theme referenced by the theme name to the theme list.

 ### Syntax